Anne-Hyeyeon/TIL/work-diary/TIL for July 2023.md

 ### `WAS (Web Application Server)`
 WAS is a middleware platform specifically designed to **host and manage web applications**.
 It provides a runtime environment that supports the **execution of web-based applications**, including handling **HTTP requests** managing application components, and providing services like security, session management, and scalability.
 WAS typically includes **a web server, servlet engine, and support for various web technologies**.

+# 2023-07-12
+## Denormalization
+- Denormalization is a technique in database design where certain principles of **normalization are deliberately violated** in order to **improve performance**.
+  While normalization aims to **eliminate data redundancy** and **ensure data consistency and integrity**, there are situations where optimizing **read and write operations** becomes more important.

+1. `Adding duplicate tables`: One form of denormalization is **adding tables** that contain **duplicated data**.
+This **sacrifices data consistency** but improves the **performance of read operations**.
+For example, when there are separate tables for orders and customers, duplicating customer name and address in the orders table can expedite queries that require customer information.

+2. `Combining tables` : Another form of denormalization involves **combining multiple tables into one**.
+This allows retrieving related data in a single query, thereby **enhancing performance**.
+For instance, combining the order table and product table allows retrieving information about ordered products more efficiently.

+3. `Eliminating splits` : Denormalization sometimes involves **reversing the splits caused by normalization**.
+In a normalized database, querying data often requires joining multiple tables, which can degrade performance.
+In such cases, denormalization involves merging the normalized tables back into one, leading to performance improvements.

+- It's important to exercise caution when applying denormalization. **Increased data redundancy** requires additional efforts to **maintain data consistency**, and updating duplicated data consistently becomes crucial.
+Additionally, denormalization is a performance-oriented technique, so its application should be carefully considered based on the specific circumstances.

+## Schema in Database System
+1. `External Schema` : The external schema defines **how users or applications interact with the database**.
+For example, in a bank, there are three groups of people: bank tellers, customers, and managers, each using the bank system in different ways.
+The external schema would define the information that tellers see, what customers see, and what managers see.
+Bank tellers may need to view and process account transactions, customers may need to check their account balance and transaction history, while managers may need access to comprehensive reports.

+2. `Conceptual Schema` : The conceptual schema represents **the overall structure of the database**.
+It describes all the data and their relationships within the database.
+For instance, a database may contain various bank accounts and associated transaction records.
+The conceptual schema defines how these **accounts and transactions are stored and related to each other**.
+It ensures that multiple users and applications can share the database while maintaining data consistency.
+The conceptual schema is typically represented using models like ER diagrams or UML diagrams.

+3. `Internal Schema`: The internal schema defines the `physical structure of the database`.
+It specifies the actual format of data stored on **disk**, **storage methods**, index **structures**, and other low-level details.
+The internal schema deals with the internal workings and performance aspects of the database system.
+Generally, it is managed by the database system itself, and users or applications do not directly interact with it.